• Home

 Interestingly, the oil of the Jojoba is actually a wax ester.

-Its uses are wide and varied, being great as a hair moisturizer after stepping out of the shower and also as a skin oil or bath soak.
+Its uses are wide and varied, being great as a homemade deep conditioner treatment after stepping out of the shower and also as a DIY body oil or bath foot soak

 Carrier oil in a glass jar with a dropper top on white counter with a checkered tea towel and green plant.